Buyers Duty of Due Diligence

 Final Thoughts

-Your duty of due diligence isn’t just a checkbox—it’s a crucial step that can save you from major headaches and possible expenses down the road.
+Your duty of due diligence isn’t just a checkbox, it’s a crucial step that can save you from major headaches and possible expenses down the road.
 Take the time, ask the hard questions, and surround yourself with a good team of professionals.
-It’s your right—and your responsibility—to know exactly what you’re buying.
+It’s your right, and your responsibility, to know what you’re buying.